hvuhsg/yoyocoin/README.md

 This coin will use PoS to determine witch wallet has won the lottery and can forge the next block (and get the fee's)

-The lottery function gets hash 256 bit as input and outputs number (float) in range of 0-1000. it's uses the hash of the previous block
+The lottery function gets hash 256 bit as input and outputs number (float) in range of 0-1000. it's uses the hash of the last block

 ```python
 def wallet_number(wallet_address):